diraneyya/deep-music-visualizer-showdown/content/post/2021-12-01-mohamad-albaaj.md

 ---
 This is mohamad's entry for the competition.

-I made two videos, I was inspired by the type of music I heard in the _Soulfully Yours_ parties in Holland.
+I made a video, I was inspired by the type of music I heard in the lo ala albi accoustic version.

 ## Command Variations

 I tried different things, the tempo command seems to help me achieve what I wanted to achieve because of this and that.

-### Competition Entry 1
+### Competition Entry

 ```bash
    python `visualize.py` --song `song file` --batch_size 4